doc4d/4d-web-studio/docs/webforms/design-webform.md

 ---
-id: using-web-form-editor
+id: design-webform
-title: Using the Webform Editor
+title: Designing a webform
 ---

 ## Creating a webform